Plain English Summary

 Research Ethics Committee of the National Institute of Gerontology and Geriatrics Ana Aslan, Bucharest, Romania, 28/01/2014, ref.
 972

-This is an interventional, single-blinded randomized controlled clinical trial.
-Trial is single-center, conducted at two sites of this center (one site: inpatient, one site: outpatient).
+Interventional single-blinded randomized controlled clinical trial.
+Trial is single-center, conducted at two sites of this center (one site: inpatient, one site: outpatient)

 Primary study design